7 Warning Signs of Your Partner’s Harmful Behavior in Therapy

-In the previous post, I identified 13 warning signs of toxic therapy designed to help you know when a therapist is displaying harmful behavior in your counseling sessions.
-Today we will look at how to recognize when your partner’s behavior in therapy is toxic.
+In the previous post, I identified 13 warning signs of harmful therapy designed to help you know when a therapist is displaying harmful behavior in your counseling sessions.
+Today we will look at how to recognize when your partner’s behavior in therapy is harmful.

 The last thing you want is to feel just as disillusioned and confused in therapy as you did before therapy.
 Perhaps your intuition is telling you something is not right about the counseling process and how your partner is behaving.

-If you are in couples therapy, here are 7 warning signs to help you identify your partner's toxic behavior that can occur during counseling sessions:
+If you are in couples therapy, here are 7 warning signs to help you identify your partner's harmful behavior that can occur during counseling sessions:

 #1: They tend to jump from therapist to therapist; firing the therapist if they disagree with how things are going and do not want to be held accountable.